cfoote/lockable-resources-plugin/README.md

 ### Using a resource in a pipeline job

-When the `lock` step is used in a Pipeline, if the resource to be locked isn't already defined in the Jenkins global configuration, an ephermal resource is
+When the `lock` step is used in a Pipeline, if the resource to be locked isn't already defined in the Jenkins global configuration, an ephemeral resource is
 used: These resources only exist as long as any running build is referencing them.

 Examples:

+*Acquire lock*

 ```groovy
 echo 'Starting'